melt-umn/ableC-lvars/README.md

 ### Urgent:

 + Marking terminal, short example in extension syntax, like explaining to someone who knows about ableC but not extension
-+ Think about big example
++ Think about big example-- maybe reading data from large files into a database-type structure, with Cilk?
 + Write up a page about extension
 + Think about determinism (esp. when invalid put doesn't error out)
 + Implement better cilk examples (Read from different files?
 Sum random numbers until they reach a certain point?
 A better set example?)
 Bitwise or?
 Check out Cilk paper
 + Look over and tidy up examples and header file
 + Fix top <= top in examples and tests
 + Set of words in a doc, and/or in a single variable
 + Serious Problem: if get happened to be scheduled before a put, might get an error, while would get a result if put was scheduled before the get.
-Also getting error about writing to a frozen lvar, even when freeze occurs after the sync.

 Ex.
 Possible results achieved so far from intBad.xc, depending on scheduling: